 - (a) Pre-Negotiation and Disposal Notice.
-A local agency must submit a an NOA to HCD, any other all local public entities as defined in Health and Safety Code section 50079 within whose jurisdiction surplus land is located, and all interested housing sponsors that have provided notice to HCD. - (1) Prior to disposing of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a written NOA shall be sent to HCD on the form in Appendix A pursuant to Section 201 of these Guidelines.
-If the NOA includes any local agency conditions or restrictions regarding development, local agencies are advised to send such conditions or restrictions to HCD for review before sending the NOA to the required entities. such conditions or restrictions must be reviewed by HCD prior to the initiation of negotiations with any interested and qualified developer. - (b) Post-Negotiation Notice and Proposed Disposition Summary: A proposed disposition summary must be sent to HCD on Appendix B at the conclusion of negotiations for at least 30 days before the disposition of surplus land.
+A local agency must submit an NOA to HCD, all local public entities as defined in Health and Safety Code section 50079 within whose jurisdiction surplus land is located, and all interested housing sponsors that have provided notice to HCD. - (1) Prior to disposing of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a written NOA shall be sent to HCD on the form in Appendix A pursuant to Section 201 of these Guidelines.
+If the NOA includes any local agency conditions or restrictions regarding development, local agencies are advised to send such conditions or restrictions to HCD for review before sending the NOA to the required entities. - (b) Post-Negotiation Notice and Proposed Disposition Summary: A proposed disposition summary must be sent to HCD on Appendix B at the conclusion of negotiations at least 30 days before the disposition of surplus land.
 Local agencies are only required to fill out the sections of Appendix B that apply to the disposition.
-Not all sections will apply to every disposition. - (1) Prior to finalizing any agreements or disposing of any surplus land, the local agency shall provide to HCD a copy of the resolution (or other document recording formal action) declaring the property surplus, a description of the NOAs sent, a description of negotiations conducted with any responding entities, including any non-solicited expressions of interest in regard to the disposal of the surplus land, proof of delivery of the NOA to all CalHFA-certified housing sponsors and local public entities, and a draft copy of any restrictions to be recorded against the property pursuant to Government Code sections 54233 or 54233.5, whichever is applicable, on the form prescribed by HCD in Appendix B. A sample covenant/restriction is provided in Appendix C. A local agency shall also provide HCD a copy of any recorded restrictions upon final disposition. - (2) A local agency may submit this information to HCD after it has sent NOAs required by Government Code section 54222 and concluded negotiations with any responding entities.
-Article V of these Guidelines provides details on HCD's required review of this information. - (3) If a local agency proposes to dispose of surplus land to an entity that does not have first priority and/or priority pursuant to Government Code section 54227, the local agency is required to provide HCD an adequate written explanation. - (c) A local agency shall provide HCD a copy of any restrictions to be recorded against the property pursuant to sections 202(d)(1)(B) and 300(b) of these Guidelines as an attachment to Appendix B. - (c) A local agency may submit disposition documents identified in Section 400(b)(1) of these

-Guidelines to HCD any time after the 60-day NOA period or, if applicable, the 90-day good faith negotiation period.
-In cases where a local agency is seeking to dispose of surplus land, the local agency is required to submit complete disposition documentation to HCD and receive a Findings Letter from HCD only once, even if a final disposition does not result.
+Not all sections will apply to every disposition. - (1) Prior to finalizing any agreements or disposing of any surplus land, the local agency shall provide to HCD a copy of the resolution (or other document recording formal action) declaring the property surplus, a description of the NOAs sent, a description of negotiations conducted with any responding entities, including any non-solicited expressions of interest in regard to the disposal of the surplus land, proof of delivery of the NOA to all CalHFA-certified housing sponsors and local public entities, and a draft copy of any restrictions to be recorded against the property pursuant to Government Code sections 54233 or 54233.5, whichever is applicable, on the form prescribed by HCD in Appendix B. A sample covenant/restriction is provided in Appendix C. A local agency shall also provide HCD a copy of any recorded restrictions upon final disposition. - (A) Local agencies are not responsible for contacting housing entities that provided inaccurate or inactive emails or contact information within the CalHFA certified housing sponsors list.
+Affordable housing entities are responsible for maintaining current contact information. - (2) A local agency may submit this information to HCD after it has sent NOAs required by Government Code section 54222 and concluded negotiations with any responding entities.
+Article V of these Guidelines provides details on HCD's required review of this information. - (3) If a local agency proposes to dispose of surplus land to an entity that does not have first priority and/or priority pursuant to Government Code section 54227, the local agency is required to provide HCD an adequate written explanation. - (c) A local agency may submit disposition documents identified in Section 400(b)(1) of these Guidelines to HCD any time after the 60-day NOA period or, if applicable, the 90-day good faith negotiation period.
+In cases where a local agency is seeking to dispose of surplus land, the local agency is required to submit complete disposition documentation to HCD and receive a Findings Letter from HCD only once, regardless of when a final disposition occurs.